barbarer/py4e-int/_sources/regex/hparsons_lg_session2_practice_parsons.rst

     :randomize:
     :blockanswer: 0 1 2

     Please write a regex to capture a URL that only consists of characters, numbers, underscore, and dots.
     For example: www.abc.com, def_ghi.com, a678.cn
     Note that dots(".") should not appear consecutively, and should not appear as the first or last character.
 The dot must appear at least once.

     ~~~~
     --blocks--
-    (\w+\.)
+    (?:\w+\.)
     +
     \w+
     \.